Ramsey-Gicharu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file 7: script to add execution permission to all users of a file file 8: script to chnage permissions os that the owner and group owner has no permission at all while users of the file have all the permissions file 9: script that sets the mode of a file
+file 7: script to add execution permission to all users of a file file 8: script to chnage permissions os that the owner and group owner has no permission at all while users of the file have all the permissions file 9: script that sets the mode of a file file 10: script that changes the mode of a file to be the same as another one